- Whether any tax is payable

 How Long Can Probate Take?

-A way of minimising delays is to ask a Probate Solicitor to make the application on your behalf.
-This will help to ensure that the Probate application is correctly completed, the Inheritance Tax payment is organised, and the supporting paperwork prepared.
+A way of minimising delays during Probate is to ask a Probate Solicitor to make the application on your behalf.
+This will help to ensure that the Probate application is correctly completed, the Inheritance Tax payment is organised, and the necessary supporting paperwork is prepared.

 To speak with a Co-op Probate Advisor call 03306069584 or contact us online and we will call you.